Daithí McKay: Resignation

+“The context of this case is important.
+The public were concerned about allegations concerning the operation of a ‘golden circle’ in Belfast and wanted MLAs to act decisively.
+The outcome of this case has shown that Mr McKay acted in the public interest at all times and was involved in a battle with a number of parties that wanted to undermine and crash the NAMA Inquiry."

 Columnist and writer

 McKay began writing for the Belfast Telegraph in December 2016.
 He also began working as a commentator on BBC and ITV.

 In his first article he called on mainly nationalist councils to introduce the flying of the tricolour from government buildings in the north for the first time by adopting a flags policy of equality rather than neutrality.

 McKay believes that the mandatory coalition system that puts parties in power automatically is flawed.
 He has called for Assembly reform.
 A suggestion he has put forward for discussion is that a hybrid model of a weighted majority system retaining some cross-community safeguards would help address political 'gridlock'.

 In 2022 he said that the Secretary of State had a responsibility to outline publicly how an Irish unity referendum "might be triggered" given rising levels of support for a border poll.

 In 2023 he set up 'Strabane Greenways' to lobby for a new greenway between Strabane and Sion Mills in County Tyrone.

 He currently has a weekly column in the Belfast Telegraph.